-Example: Virgin Trains West Coast (VTWC) and Alstom have positioned a visualisation board within the control that illustrates weekly maintenance plans.
+Example: For the Class 390s there is a visualisation board within the control that illustrates weekly maintenance plans.
 This board is updated as incidents occur or as other alterations are required.
 Every member of the team is aware of updates on technical or non-technical issues as and when they arise, thus ensuring adequate information at all times to avoid miscommunication.
 The clarity of the board allows control staff to quickly assess the availability of units in the event of a set swap or other such service alterations.

-Driver/signaller relationship: Many TOCS have trained drivers to standardise communications with signallers.
+Driver/signaller relationship: Many TOCs have trained drivers to standardise communications with signallers.
 The driver simulators and voice recordings ensure that correct protocols are used, and colloquialisms are avoided.
 In addition, voice recordings are reviewed by control to ensure that the standard is being maintained.
 The standard should focus only on key areas which cause train delays.
 This would not be necessary between drivers and fleet.